irmen/prog8/docs/source/programming.rst

 The *while*-loop is used to repeat a piece of code while a certain condition is still true.
 The *do--until* loop is used to repeat a piece of code until a certain condition is true.
 The *repeat* loop is used as a short notation of a for loop where the loop variable doesn't matter and you're only interested in the number of iterations.
 (without iteration count specified it simply loops forever).
+A repeat loop will result in the most efficient code generated so use this if possible.

 You can also create loops by using the ``goto`` statement, but this should usually be avoided.